Mean Arterial Pressure (MAP) Calculator

 MAP is often used when perfusion matters more than the systolic reading alone.
 A value around 65 mmHg is a common bedside reference point in many critical-care protocols, but the right target still depends on the clinical setting and the patient's baseline pressure.

 This calculator computes MAP along with several important derived parameters: pulse pressure (the difference between systolic and diastolic, reflecting arterial compliance and stroke volume), the shock index (HR/SBP, a quick marker of hemodynamic instability), the rate-pressure product (an index of myocardial oxygen demand), and systemic vascular resistance when cardiac output data is available.
-The ACC/AHA 2017 blood pressure classification is also provided for hypertension staging.
+The adult blood-pressure classification from the ACC/AHA guideline is also provided for hypertension staging.

 MAP is the practical blood-pressure number clinicians use when they care about organ perfusion rather than just the systolic reading.
 This calculator keeps the main pressure, pulse pressure, shock index, and rate-pressure product together so the hemodynamic picture stays tied to the same bedside measurement.